My Tokyo Guide

 Main content starts here.

-This striking building in the Tsukiji area of Tokyo—most famous for its enormous fish market—is a far cry from any other Buddhist temple you may find in Japan.
-Its architecture is a curious amalgam of influences, though the elaborate stone facade most noticeably evokes the shapes and motifs of traditional Indian structures.
-For this, the Japanese government has designated the temple an important cultural property.
+This striking building in the Tsukiji area of Tokyo—close to Ginza—is a far cry from any other Buddhist temple you may find in Japan.
+Its architecture is a curious amalgam of influences, though the elaborate stone facade most noticeably evokes the traditional shapes and motifs of ancient Buddhist monuments in mainland Asia.
+For this, the Japanese government has designated the temple an Important Cultural Property.

-The thoroughly modern appearance of Tsukiji Hongan-ji defies its long history as a Jodo Shinshu Buddhist temple founded in the early 17th century.
+The thoroughly modern appearance of Tsukiji Honganji Temple defies its long history as a Jodo Shinshu Buddhist temple founded in the early 17th century.
 The original, a wooden structure more akin to traditional Japanese temples, was not here but in the Asakusa area.
-After two of Tokyo's most devastating fires razed it to the ground, a visionary University of Tokyo architect undertook the task of its reconstruction in the 1930s.
+After two of Tokyo's most devastating fires razed it to the ground, a visionary Tokyo Imperial University (present-day University of Tokyo) architect undertook the task of its reconstruction in the 1930s.

-Step into the main hall and, in addition to the figure of Amitabha, you will find two elements traditionally associated with Christian churches: a stained glass window with lotus motifs, and also a pipe organ, acquired from Germany during the Soviet era.
+Step into the main hall and, in addition to a statue of Amitabha Buddha, you will find two elements traditionally associated with Christian churches: a stained glass window with lotus motifs, and also a pipe organ, acquired from Germany during the Soviet era.